mlavi/calmbootcamp/udacity/Udacity Nanodegree Hybrid Cloud Engineer.odt.md

 https://coco.udacity.com/nanodegrees/nd321-beta/locale/en-us/versions/1.0.0/parts/1018600/modules/1018601/lessons/1019374

 # Udacity Content
-- Update P2 deliverable doc:
+- Today Update P2 deliverable doc:
   - Download your blueprint from NTNX cluster to Frame desktop
   - Compress to Zip archive with Windows File Explorer
   - Download Zip archive to your laptop
 - Setup: Frame, SSH keys, Blueprint upload/download This video will walk you through how to use the workspace environment you’ll be using for the rest of the exercises and project in this course.
 We’ll show you how to save blueprint and SSH files to your local desktop, and then how to make use of them in future sessions.
 We can resume Frame sessions, but the Nutanix Frame cluster will expire four hours after the start of your sessions.
+- Find C3L2 web service for HTTP task demo
+- Review L4+L5 exercises
 - C2: all lesson walkthroughs 10-15,
   - Course Lessons headline intro/outro
   - Word to Ghostwriter to Markdown # tables blocked?